oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_science_notebook_session_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>A notebook session instance of type VM.Standard.E3.Flex allows the ocpu count to be specified.</div>
+                                            <div>The total number of OCPUs available to the notebook session instance.</div>
                                                         </td>
             </tr>